 Leaving Cusco

-When we left Cusco, what stayed in our minds was not only the historic buildings.
-The atmosphere we felt while walking through the stone streets, the harsh air of the high altitude, the people in the square and the fact that Andean culture is still so strong in the city were what impressed us the most.
+When we left Cusco, it was not only the historic buildings that remained in our minds.
+The atmosphere we felt while walking through the stone streets, the harsh air brought by the high altitude, the people in the square and the fact that Andean culture is still so strong in the city were the things that impressed us most.

 Some cities are only visited.